OpenDataServices/os4d/docs/development/stages.md

 It is useful to think of standards development as a diamond-shaped process, each iteration of which begins at a narrowly-defined point, broadens out during the research and development phases and then narrows again as the standard becomes a release-ready product.

-In this diamond model, we can identify four distinct phases: starting from a focussed problem; scoping out the original problem and broadening out from it to identify other use-cases and related data; developing the standard to accommodate as many of these use-cases as feasible (which may be far from the full set); and focussing down to a release version.
+In this diamond model, we can identify four distinct phases: starting from a focused problem; scoping out the original problem and broadening out from it to identify other use-cases and related data; developing the standard to accommodate as many of these use-cases as feasible (which may be far from the full set); and focusing down to a release version.

 ```{mermaid}
 :align: center